 Yes.
 You have the first three weeks of the semester to change to a meal plan that is better suited to your needs.
-Meal plans for the FALL 2017 semester can be downgraded through end of day Friday, September 15th, 2017.
+Meal plans for the Spring 2018 semester can be downgraded through end of day Friday, February 2nd, 2018.
 Please Note: If you want to upgrade your meal plan, you may do so at any time throughout the semester.
-You can change your meal plan by visiting the Dining Services office in Bishop Center (during the summer 2017 our main office will be moving to 3384 Towers Loop Rd.) or by calling (860)486-3128.
+You can change your meal plan by visiting the Dining Services office in Towers or by calling (860)486-3128.
 Payment is required within 10 days to the Bursar’s Office on the first floor of Wilbur Cross.
 Meal plan changes take effect immediately.

 Can I use my points or flex passes at non-Dining Services locations?

 No. Points and flex passes can only be used for food purchases at Dining Services’ locations.
-It should be noted that the chain restaurants in the Student Union (Panda Express, Subway and Dunkin Donuts) are not operated by Dining Services and are, therefore, not part of the meal plan.
+It should be noted that the chain restaurants in the Student Union (Subway and Dunkin Donuts) are not operated by Dining Services and are, therefore, not part of the meal plan.